daniel-rhoades/hippo-provisioning-template/README.md

 Remember to also download the user's access/secret key.

 You'll also need to create an SSH key, this key will be used to login to the EC2 instances.
 Just make sure you download the private key (PEM file).

+Run through the [ECS Getting Started](https://eu-west-1.console.aws.amazon.com/ecs/home?region=eu-west-1#/firstRun), on step 2 choose the ELB option, then just keep clicking next.
+This is needed just to create the initial ECS roles, you can delete the cluster afterwards.

 ## Specify your environment settings